greduan/node-attachments-processor/SPEC.md

   1. this.meta.versions
 Chain Call .forEach() with arguments:
   1. function with named arguments: key
-    Set version to: that.meta.versions[key]
+    Set version to: that[that.constructor.metaPropName].versions[key]
     Set name to: key
     Set ext to: version.ext

     Set newPath to:
-      Call .replace() on that.path with arguments:
+      Call .replace() on that[that.constructor.pathPropName] with arguments:
         1. "{{versionName}}"
         2. name
       Chain Call .replace() with arguments: